-DESIGNING THE ULTIMATE HOME FOR YOUR FAMILY AND BUDGET
+DESIGNING THE ULTIMATE HOME FOR YOUR FAMILY & BUDGET

-Once you've identified the opportunities and challenges of the land you've chosen for your new home, you'll need to begin the process of visually designing your desired home.
-While kit home suppliers will be able to provide you with many options, it's a good idea to draw up a 'wish list' and a 'needs list' so you have some idea of what will suit you and your site.
+Once you have identified the opportunities and challenges of the land you have chosen for your new home, you will need to begin the process of visually designing your desired home.
+While kit home suppliers will be able to provide you with many home options, it is a good idea to compose a wish list and a needs list so that you have some idea of what will suit you and your site.

 Firstly, establish what style, characteristics or 'look' you personally prefer.
 View plans and pictures in magazines and websites; drive past homes in the area you wish to build and, if possible, visit display homes.
-This will provide you with ideas and help you decide on features you may or may not want included and allow you to build a mental picture of your dream home.
+This will provide you with ideas and help you decide on features you may or may not want included and allow you to 'build' a mental picture of your dream home.